giantswarm/releases/azure/v16.1.0/README.md

 ### containerlinux [2983.2.0](https://www.flatcar-linux.org/releases/#release-2983.2.0)

+Upgraded from version 2905.2.5.

+This upgrade provides the solution for a high number of security issues in the Linux Kernel, Containerd and Golang.
-Containerlinux release "2983.2.0" was not found in the changelog
+Please check details in the [upstream changelog page](https://www.flatcar-linux.org/releases/).

 ### calico [3.15.5](https://github.com/projectcalico/calico/releases/tag/v3.15.5)